 Legislation and Regulations - There are several federal and state environmental regulations that pertain to power plant and air pollution controls addressing emission allowance and trading programs.
 The ability to operate LP&L's electric generation facilities could be restricted, unless additional allowances are acquired, when needed, or LP&L could choose to limit the operating hours of the facilities.
-These regulations include the federal Revised Cross-State Air Pollution Rule, the federal Acid Rain Program and the state Electric Generating Facility Emissions Banking and Trading Program.
+These regulations include the federal Revised Cross-State Air Pollution Rule, the federal

+Acid Rain Program and the state Electric Generating Facility Emissions Banking and Trading Program.

 Federal and regional electric reliability standards apply to LP&L. LP&L is registered for the functional ownership and operation of a Radial Distribution System at voltages from 4-kV to 69-kV operating in the Eastern Interconnection's SPP, under the oversight of the Midwest Reliability Organization.
-Presently, LP&L's 115-kV / 230-kV transmission system falls under a federal NERC exemption, and therefore is not regulated by the Midwest Reliability Organization or SPP.
+Additionally, LP&L is also registered for the functional ownership and operation of a Network Distribution and Transmission System at voltages of 4-kV to 345-kV operating in the Texas Interconnection's ERCOT, under oversight of the Texas Reliability Entity.